Popeye: They've got me Olive Oyl and Swee'Pea.

 Popeye: That's going to be hard for you to see.
 Oh, we even got the same pipe, Pap.

-Popeye: If I was gonna be Swee'Pea's mother, I should've at least let Olive be his father.
+Popeye: It's me own fault, Swee'Pea's been kidnapped.
+Olive's was right.
+Even an orphan needs a mutter and a father.
+If I was gonna be Swee'Pea's mutter, I should've at least let Olive be his father.
 Or viska versa.
-I ain't man enough to be no mother.
+I ain't man enough to his mutter.

 Olive Oyl: Goochy goo.